MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/isnull-function.md

-description: Learn how to use the isnull() function to check if the argument value is null. ms.reviewer: alexans ms.topic: reference ms.date: 01/03/2023
+description: Learn how to use the isnull() function to check if the argument value is null. ms.reviewer: alexans ms.topic: reference ms.date: 05/15/2024
 ---
 # isnull()

-Evaluates its sole argument and returns a `bool` value indicating if the argument evaluates to a null value.
+Evaluates an expression and returns a boolean result indicating whether the value is null.

 > [!NOTE]
 > String values can't be null.
 Use [isempty](./isempty-function.md) to determine if a value of type `string` is empty or not.